ricmac/Cybercultural/src/posts/napster-1999.md

 ![Napster founders Shawn Fanning and Sean Parker in 1999](/assets/images/napster-founders-1999-1280x720.jpg){loading="eager"}
 *Napster founders Shawn Fanning and Sean Parker in 1999; via [trailer for 'Downloaded'](https://www.youtube.com/watch?v=ip8HJ4-IBbA), a 2013 documentary by Alex Winter.*

 On December 6, 1999, the Recording Industry Association of America (RIAA) sued Napster, the first major MP3 file sharing platform of the internet age, for contributory and vicarious copyright infringement.
-It was a flashpoint between the cultural industries and the internet startups that had dared to challenge decades-old institutions like Universal Music Group , Sony Music, and Warner Music Group.
+It was a flashpoint between the cultural industries and the internet startups that had dared to challenge decades-old institutions like Universal Music Group, Sony Music, and Warner Music Group.

 The fact that the lawsuit arrived right at the end of the twentieth century was apt — the online future was an existential threat to those analog-based record companies.
 The “majors” would eventually adapt, but they needed more time to do it.